rdammkoehler/CucumberCPPDemoProject/README.md

 5) Download Cucumber-CPP

-create a projects folder from your home directory
+Create a projects folder from your home directory

     mkdir projects

-change the current directory to your new projects directory
+Change the current directory to your new projects directory

     cd projects

-use git to copy the cucumber project
+Use git to copy the cucumber project

     git clone https://github.com/cucumber/cucumber-cpp.git

 6) Compile Cucumber-CPP

-    # Change current directory
+Change current directory

     cd cucumber-cpp.git

-    # Build cucumber with the following commands
+Build cucumber with the following commands

     cmake -E make_directory build
     cmake -E chdir build cmake -DCUKE_ENABLE_EXAMPLES=on .. cmake --build build
     cmake --build build --target test

-    # Then test the cucumber build by attempting to run an example
+Then test the cucumber build by attempting to run an example

     build/examples/Calc/GTestCalculatorSteps >/dev/null &
     cucumber -s examples/Calc/CalcFeatures

-    # Your output should look like this;
+Your output should look like this;

         # language: en
         Feature: Addition